 According to medical literature somewhere between 4 and 15 percent of patients who have an inguinal hernia repair in the U.S. develop chronic pain after surgery and three to four percent have significant long term disability as a result of the surgery.
 For 15 years I have taken care of some patients who have suffered as a result of the typical surgery general surgeons perform, either laparoscopic or open.
-For 15 years I have performed hernia repair that has a one percent incidence of chronic pain, our results speak for themselves.
+For 15 years, I have performed hernia repair that has less than one percent incidence of chronic pain, our results speak for themselves.

 For the last five years, we have offered both mesh and non-mesh alternatives that have as good – if not better – long term recurrence rates, with a much lower incidence of chronic pain and lower need for anesthesia and even acute pain.
 My mission is to help prevent chronic pain, not to be the surgeon treating it.
 I don’t want more Jake patients.

 Recent medical research has shown that surgeons and hospitals who perform high volumes of certain operations have better outcomes.
 Our team actively participates in reporting the surgical outcomes to the Abdominal Core Health Quality Collaborative and has published our practice’s outcomes in a peer-reviewed journal.
 It’s clear that there are differences in hernia outcomes and not all procedures are equal.